alejandro5042/azdo-userscripts/README.md

 - Drop down menus are bigger!
 - Prompts to add links to work items are much less prominent, unless hovered over
+- "Show More" buttons on work item forms and on Kanban boards are auto-clicked for you!

 ## Documentation